 Imagine skydiving or kayaking in the rapids.
 These two sports require concentration and the presence of mind to do what needs to be done in order to avoid a fatal outcome.
 Now, if only there was a safe environment in which you could practice different scenarios and train yourself to handle them.

 Well, there is.
 Virtual reality gives everyone a chance to prepare themselves for the extreme conditions the sport in question has to offer and is even there for the people who are too scared of the actual experience but still want to feel the thrill.
 Base jumping or kayaking in VR fools your brain into thinking you are actually there, in the middle of the action, without any negative repercussions.
+In Poland, using VR to train for some extreme sports is becoming more and more popular since people read more about these sports on sites such as zyciegrajewa and want to try their luck with them!

 Marketing and Exposure